Harker Heights High School

-Harker Heights High School is a 6A public high school located in Harker Heights, Texas, United States.
-It is one of five high schools in the Killeen Independent School District located in western Bell County and serves students in Harker Heights along with parts of Killeen.
-In 2011, the school was rated "Academically Acceptable" by the Texas Education Agency.
+Harker Heights High School is a public high school located in Harker Heights, Texas and classified as a 6A school by the University Interscholastic League.
+It is one of six high schools in Killeen Independent School District located in western Bell County.
+During 2022–2023, Harker Heights High School had an enrollment of 2,359 students and a student to teacher ratio of 17.69.
+The school received an overall rating of "B" from the Texas Education Agency for the 2024–2025 school year.

 Athletics

 The Harker Heights Knights compete in the following sports: